NC State Wolfpack men's soccer: Rivalries

 Much of NC State's rivalries are also rivalries across other collegiate sports.
 The Wolfpack's primary rival, is the North Carolina Tar Heels, who they contest annually in ACC play.
 Matches against other in-state ACC opponents, such as Duke and Wake Forest are known as Tobacco Road, due to the state' longstanding history of tobacco production.

 Coaching history

-There have been nine head coaches in the program's history.
+There have been ten head coaches in the program's history.

 Individual achievements

 All-Americans

 NC State has produced 12 All-Americans.
 The most recent was Aaron King, who won the honor in 2005.